-The return of any child back into school after a long absence will also bring up new challenges as staff look to 'assess' any issues that may have arisen during any lockdown period that had not manifested itself during remote monitoring and support.
-In addition, children not deemed vulnerable before any period of lockdown may well display behaviours and issues that may cause staff to place them on a vulnerable children list.
-Effects on the mental health of some children may be quite profound yet initially unknown to staff.
-Continued vigilance is needed during the coming months, and even years, as the full extent of the impact of this period of time becomes better known.
+As well as the forced absence due to lockdown, some children experience long-term absences from the school environment due to other issues, such as, long-term illness, bereavement, or even being home educated, etc. For some of these, the absence can have a negative effect on their mental well-being.
+The return of any child back into school after a long absence will also bringup new challenges as staff look to 'assess' any issues that may have arisen during any long-term absence period.
+In addition, children not deemed vulnerable before any period of absence may well display behaviours and issues that may cause staff to place them on a vulnerable children list.
+Effects on the mentalhealth of some children may be quite profound yet initially unknown to staff.
+Continued vigilance is needed during the coming months, and even years, as the full extent of the impact of this period becomes better known.